LearnPress/learnpress/readme.txt

 == Changelog ==

+= 4.3.2 (2025-12-xx) =
+~ Fixed: security.
+~ Fixed: break style TomSelect for case choose courses on product of Woo.
+~ Tweak: edit course with openAI.
+~ Tweak: query list orders.
+~ Tweak: display list items of order by pagination.
+~ Tweak: material.
+~ Tweak: adjust lesson completion logic, redirect to the next incomplete item, if all items after the current one are already completed, search previous lessons to redirect to, if all items completed will not redirect.

 = 4.3.1 (2025-11-21) =
 ~ Fixed: condition check enable AI.
 ~ Fixed: apply image created by AI for feature image course.